home-assistant-tutorials/08.toggle-card-with-toolchain/README.md

 See the documentation to learn more about [inlining](https://parceljs.org/features/bundle-inlining/) with *Parcel*.

+### Importing NPM libraries

+Once a library is installed with NPM you can import it right away.
+We will do this in the next tutorial with the `Lit` library.
+To jump a little ahead it will look like this.

+* Installation: `npm add lit`
+* Import `import { html, LitElement, nothing } from 'lit'`

 ## Where is the toolchain?

 You may ask.
 You have only seen one tool, *Parcel*?